videlais/Unofficial-Ink-Cookbook/_chapters/08-its-all-variable.md

 layout: chapter
 ---

-# Chapter 8: It's All Variable
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Differentiate between global, temporary, and constant variables
 - Manipulate numerical, string, and boolean data types